Austin-2/Newvie/README.md

 * MOVIE_ROLE = <ID of the Movie Role.
 This will be mentioned in vote and discussion posts.\>
 * ADMIN_ID = <User ID of the designated admin.
 This is currently one user and will allow them access to certain commands.\>
 * GUILD_ID = <ID of the Discord server.\>

+* On start, newvie will get a list of user ids in `banlist.txt`.
+Put user ids of users you do not want to vote on each line in that file to have their reacts removed from the poll every minute.
+This had to be done like this as Discord cannot limit who reacts to a message if the reaction already exists.

 # Known Issues
 * If a user reacts fast to a poll, it can remove all their reactions on the poll.
 User must wait for the bot to check for all their reactions to be checked/removed before adding an extra reacton.
 To be safe, users should not vote more than once a minute.